Daily Stretches for Office Workers to Relieve Back, Neck, and Wrist Pain

 Upper Trapezius Stretch for Shoulder Knots

-Stress and poor posture cause you to unconsciously hike your shoulders up toward your ears.
-This creates hard knots in your upper trapezius muscles.
-An isolated neck stretch releases this specific band of muscle.
-Sit on your right hand to anchor your right shoulder down.
-Reach your left hand over the top of your head and place it just above your right ear.
+Stress causes you to unconsciously hike your shoulders, creating myofascial trigger points in your upper trapezius muscles.
+An isolated neck stretch releases this specific muscle band.
+Sit on your right hand to anchor your right scapula down.
+Reach your left hand over your head, placing it above your right ear.
+Gently pull your head down toward your left shoulder.
+You will feel a distinct pull along the right side of your neck.
+Hold for thirty seconds.
+Release slowly, switch hands, and stretch the opposite side.
+Apply light pressure to avoid cervical strain.

 Standing Calf and Hamstring Lengthener